Spago Maui – Puck at Maui

 Luckily our inspectors and the guests we have talked with have had better experiences, but none of them close to being completely satisfied.
 It seems to be more than a consistency problem, but that can only the restaurant’s management answer to.
 We got the uncomfortable feeling that Spago Maui does not care.
 They are fully booked anyway and the majority of the vacation celebrating clientele does not seem to bother either.
 The dinner experience of the Spago Maui gets better if you lower your expectations, put on a Hawaiian shirt and take it for what it is – a typical resort’s way of using a famous chef’s name and cash in on that.

-Wolfgang Puck has certainly been involved in creating the menu, and courses like the grilled Hawaiian monchong and the Hawaiian opakapaka steamed in ti leave, among several others that are offered, is a tasty and clever way of fusion cuisine.
+Wolfgang Puck has certainly been involved in creating the menu, and courses like the grilled Hawaiian monchong and the Hawaiian opakapaka steamed in ti leave, among several others that are offered, are a tasty and clever way of fusion cuisine.

 Spago Maui scored 30 points of 100 points in our rating system.
 View our Top 60 of the world.
 Back to the reviews.